 Breeding birds: 3.100 pairs

-Woodlarks nest on the ground in a deep hole amongst thick vegetation.
-The nest has a lining of leaves, pine needles and moss covered with fine grasses.
+Woodlarks are monogamous and breed between March and July producing 2-3 broods a seaon.
+They build their nests in grassland, woodland, burnt heathlands, and amongst young conifer plantations.
+The nest is a deep hole in the ground amongst thick vegetation, with a lining of leaves, pine needles and moss covered with fine grasses.
 The male may help with making the hole, but the female finishes the nest build.

-Woodlarks lay 3-5 creamy white eggs speckled with brown.
-They are incubated by the female for 13-15 days.
-The chicks are fed by both parents and they fledge 11-13 days after hatching, leaving the nest a couple of days later.
+Woodlarks lay 3-5 smooth, glossy, creamy white eggs with reddish-brown speckles which are incubated by the female for 13-15 days.
+The chicks are fed by both parents and fledge 11-13 days after hatching, leaving the nest a couple of days later.
+They reach sexual maturity at 1 year.

 Woodlarks eat mainly plants such as the seeds and leaves of grasses.
 During breeding season they will supplement their diet with caterpillars and spiders.